 When was the last time you were at ABC Kitchen?
 If it’s been a while, you might find yourself wondering, “What’s different?” on your next visit, as you eat crab toast amongst a room full of people who also love Pinterest.

-After nearly five years in business, not much on the surface has changed at this well regarded restaurant.
-It's still rustic, it's still pretty, and it's still crowded.
-But it's also definitely not the same as it used to be -specifically when it comes to the food.
+After nearly five years in business, not much on the surface has changed at this well-regarded restaurant.
+It’s still rustic, it’s still pretty, and it’s still crowded.
+But it’s also definitely not the same as it used to be - specifically when it comes to the food.
 All of the most popular ABC Kitchen items are still featured on the menu, as are the expected rotation of highly seasonal vegetable dishes.
-But the quality has deteriorated since chef Dan Kluger left last summer.
-And that's why we're here today with an updated review.
+But the quality has deteriorated since chef Dan Kluger left.
+And that’s why we’re here with an updated review.

 Before we go too far down the rabbit hole, let’s be clear that ABC Kitchen is still a good restaurant.
 If you’re looking for a Date Night destination or place to take someone who is good at business in the Union Square area, this is a decent option.
 The staff is nice, and the atmosphere is tough to beat.
 But it simply isn’t among the best of the best in this city anymore.
 And I think I have an explanation as to why.